-- Have earned a certificate from an accredited Institution with a minimum of 24 semester credit hours and at least a 2.0 GPA applicable to a health-related program (see chart below for transfer semester credit hours/Carrington College semester credit hour requirements). - Own or have unrestricted access to a computer with reliable internet access and an email account.
+- Have earned a certificate from an accredited Institution with a minimum of 24 semester credits and at least a 2.0 GPA applicable to a health-related program (see chart above for certificate semester credits completed and degree credits required). - Own or have unrestricted access to a computer with reliable internet access and an email account.